Two guys played in their garage tinkering with computer stuff for years: they became rather successful.

 And an afternoon of a quiet hour inside for you as you watch them happily play.

 Boredom might mean practicing musical talent.

-There might be extra guitar practice and piano playing and reorganizing of bedrooms and painting of nails.
+There might be extra guitar practice, piano playing, reorganizing of bedrooms, and painting of fingernails.

 Boredom might mean satisfying curiosities.

-I should not assume that a filled schedule, a stocked library, perfect answers, daily lesson plans, or even written work are the keys to educational success.
-Education is not a product.
+8. I should not assume that a filled schedule, a stocked library, perfect answers, daily lesson plans, or even written work are the keys to educational success.

 Education is not the filling of a pail, but the lighting of a fire.William Butler Yeats

 Deschool your homeschool journaling workbook that aids in your self-exploration, to get clear on how you can bring freedom & individualization into your homeschool.

 - What’s the connection between self-directed learning & free play?